Azq2/openwrt-usbmodem/ubus-api.md

 # cancel_ussd

-Canceling current USSD session (when previous query respond with code=1 and waiting for reply)
+Canceling current USSD session (when previous response with code=1 and waiting for reply)

 **Example:**
 ```